Little Pro on 2018-03-12 Views: Update:2018-11-06

 Currently, there is no REACH-like regulation or new chemical substance notification requirements for industrial chemicals in Brazil.
 As Brazil starts developing its own national existing substance inventory and new chemical management policy, we think it is necessary to summarize the latest developments and share with you what is likely to happen.

 In Brazil, there are specific laws that apply to pharmaceutical products, cosmetics, pesticides, sanitizing products and explosives.
 However, there is no law applicable to industrial chemicals.
-In June 2016, the National Chemicals Safety Commission (Comitê Nacional Sobre Segurança Química, or CONASQ) , along with the Ministry of Environment (Ministério do Meio Ambiente, or MME), published a Draft Law for the Registration, Evaluation, and Control of industrial Chemical Substances for public consultations.
-In 2017, CONASQ invited related stakeholders and held 2 meetings to discuss the developments of the new Draft Law.
+In Oct 2018, the National Chemicals Safety Commission (Comitê Nacional Sobre Segurança Química, or CONASQ) , along with the Ministry of Environment (Ministério do Meio Ambiente, or MME), published a Preliminary Bill for the Inventory, Evaluation, and Control of Chemical Substances.

-The Draft Laws sets provisions on the creation of a national existing chemical substance inventory, and on the registration, evaluation and control of chemical substances.
+The draft law sets provisions on the creation of a national existing chemical substance inventory, and on the evaluation and control of chemical substances.
 It also makes GHS mandatory for industrial chemicals at workplace.

-It is expected that the deadline for submitting above info will be 3 years since the implementation date of the new Draft Law.
-It is not clear whether <1t/y susbtances are allowed to be added onto the inventory in the finalized text.
+It is expected that the deadline for submitting above info will be 3 years since the availability of a substance.

 Certain existing chemical substances on the inventory will be selected for evaluation (see next paragraph).

-Certain industrial chemicals on the inventory will be selected for evaluation by Industrial Chemicals Assessment Technical Committee if they meet the following criteria:
+New substances and certain existing industrial chemicals on the inventory will be selected for hazard evaluation by Industrial Chemicals Assessment Technical Committee if they meet the following criteria:

 Note: Industrial chemical substances which do not fulfill one or more of the criteria above but may give rise to a level of equivalent conern may also be subject to evaluation.